Drivers on Phone Detected by New Roadside System

 Motorists that use a hand held phone shamed by new, innovative, electric sign system for a trial period in The UK

-The Westcotec Mobile Phone Detection System that publicly shames motorists that break the law, endanger life, and behave irresponsibly by using a hand-held phone while driving is being tested for the first time in Norfolk, the County Council confirmed.
+The Westcotec Mobile Phone Detection System that publicly shames motorists that break the law, endanger life, and behave irresponsibly by using a hand-held phone while driving is being utilised for the first time by Thames Valley Police and Hampshire's Joint Operations Unit.
+The detector is located on the A34 in Oxfordshire but will be posted at different locations covering the Thames Valley and Hampshire in order to assist police officers in enforcing the law around motorists using their mobile phones whilst driving.

 Consider how it works.
 The system sits close to the road and scans for 2G, 3G and 4G mobile phone signals.
 It further measures the strength of such signals and the period of activation.
 If, therefore, a sufficiently strong signal appears as a vehicle approaches the system concludes that the mobile phone is within it.